SpineEventEngine/web/client-js/README.md

 1. Install [NodeJs Plugin][idea-nodejs].
 The plugin adds `Mocha` configuration.

+2. Use [`webpack-test.config.js`](./test/webpack-test.config.js) as IDEA Webpack configuration.

+  This allows IDEA resolve aliases the very same way Babel does for us in tests.

-2. Update `Mocha` configuration template:
+3. Update `Mocha` configuration template:

-  * Add `--require @babel/register` to `node options`.
+  * Add `--require @babel/register` to `Extra Mocha options`.

     It is required to support all ES6 features in Node.js environment.

   * Specify the path to `Mocha` package: `~\IdeaProjects\Spine\web\client-js\node_modules\mocha`.